Introduction

 We tested more than 66 VPN apps on five platforms and found that all VPN apps on iOS are vulnerable.
 Additionally, all but one VPN client on macOS is vulnerable, on Windows a large majority of VPNs are vulnerably, and on Linux more than one-third are vulnerable.
 Interestingly, VPN apps on Android are typically the most secure, with one-quarter being vulnerable to the LocalNet attack.
 We conjecture that this is because Android has a more carefully designed API to create VPN apps.

 To defend against the attack, the VPN app should automatically disable local network access when the local network is using public IP addresses.
 On most platforms this can be easily implemented.
-On iOS this can be done by using the includeAllNetworks and excludeLocalNetworks APIs, unfortunately, using these APIs may cause reliability issues, making some vendors hesitant to adopt this defense on iOS.
-Ideally, Apple should create a more robust API for VPNs on iOS, so that VPN apps can be implemented in a ore secure and reliable manner.
+On iOS this can be done by using the includeAllNetworks and excludeLocalNetworks APIs.
+Some vendors reported reliability issues when using these APIs, making some them hesitant to adopt this defense.
+Ideally, Apple should create a more robust API for VPNs on iOS, or implement a more secure behaviour by default, so that VPN apps can be implemented more securely without needing knowledge of these API parameters.

 ServerIP Attacks